anandts88/ember-validator/README.md

 In some cases we may want to execute the function only if certain conditions are satisfied.
 Please use `if` and `unless` options in validation rules.

 * `if` - Validator will be executed only if the supplied call back returns true.
+This can be a function or a boolean.
 * `unless` - Validator will be executed only if the supplied call back returns false.
+This can be a function or a boolean.

 ```javascript
   userName: {